i30817/rhdndat/README.rst

 `The source for this project is available here
 <https://github.com/i30817/rhdndat>`_.

-The project can be installed on linux machines by installing pip3 and running `pip3 install --user rhdndat` or `pip3 install --user https://github.com/i30817/rhdndat/archive/master.zip` for the latest master, but you'll have to provide your own flips and xdelta executables in path for the ips, bps and xdelta support.
+The project can be installed on recent linux machines with pip3 by installing rhdndat from [PyPI]_ or installing latest master from [github]_ but you'll have to provide your own flips and xdelta executables in path for the ips, bps and xdelta support.
+That depends on your distribution but you can get and build  them on the sites at the end of the document.

+..
+[PyPI] ``pip3 install --user rhdndat``
+.. [github] ``pip3 install --user https://github.com/i30817/rhdndat/archive/master.zip``

 Credits
 ---------